What is a Consumer Proposal in Canada? (2022)

 How much does a consumer proposal cost?

 No matter if you are in Ontario or Vancouver, British Columbia or Saskatchewan, the price for a consumer proposal will be the same at $1,770 + 5% of the payment to your creditors.
-Below we break down the total cost of a consumer proposal before factoring in monthly payment:
+Below we break down the total cost of a consumer proposal before factoring in monthly payments:

 |2 counselling sessions||$170 ($85 each)|